 In all other rate/term (excluding VA streamlines, which we’ll get into below) and cash-out transactions, one of the following must happen to pass the test:

-- Going from an ARM to a fixed-rate mortgage
+- You’re going from an ARM to a fixed-rate mortgage.

-- Refinancing from a construction loan into a traditional mortgage
+- You’re refinancing from a construction loan into a traditional mortgage.

 - In a debt consolidation, the higher monthly mortgage payment is less than the monthly payment on the debt the client is consolidating.
 They have to end up with a higher residual income level to qualify under this test.

 VA Streamlines (also referred to as the Interest Rate Reduction Refinance Loans, or IRRRLs) are refinances of existing Department of Veterans Affairs (VA) loans to help lower the interest rate or change your term.
 As with an FHA Streamline, in a VA Streamline, you’re paying off your existing VA loan and taking on a new one under different terms.

 For a VA Streamline to have a net tangible benefit, three conditions must be met.

 The first thing to worry about is the timeline.
 The VA wants to make sure that lenders aren’t constantly trying to get you to close a new loan to collect another fee.